 Easter Bunny Cookies

 - 2 large eggs

 For Decorating the Cookies:

 - 2 cups white frosting (store bought, or homemade)

 - 1 package candy eyes

-- Bake cookies for about 8 minutes until the tops start to get crinkly.
+- Bake the cookies for about 8-10 minutes, or until the tops are crinkly.

-- Spread frosting over the top of a cookie.
+- Spread frosting evenly over the top of each cookie.

 - Allow frosting to set and serve!